cryptoeconomics-study/website/overview.md

 ------------------

-## Honorable Mentions
+## Extra Content
 This section contains content which was suggested but so far has not been explicitly added to the curriculum.
-If there are ways to cleanly fit this stuff in, let’s do it!
+Will be trying to find ways to cleanly integrate this content in relevant sections.

 #### ldct
 * spontaneous order as a framework (Hayek)